How to Get Power of Attorney for Your Parents

 A health care proxy and power of attorney give you rights to actions and decisions concerning your parent’s care and finances that you wouldn’t otherwise have.

-If your parent were to develop a condition like Alzheimer’s, after a matter of time they would no longer be able to care for themselves or make decisions regarding their health care.
-This is where a health care proxy becomes important; if your parent has deemed you their health care proxy, then you can step in and make decisions for their care.
-The same is true if your parent were in a serious accident and were incapacitated.
-If you have been deemed their health care proxy, that document goes into effect if your parent cannot make decisions regarding their own care, and you then become the decision maker.
+If your parent were to develop a condition like Alzheimer’s, after a matter of time, they would no longer be able to care for themselves or make decisions regarding their health care.
+This is where a health care proxy becomes essential; if your parent has deemed you their health care proxy, you can step in and make decisions for their care.
+The same is true if your parent were in a severe accident and were incapacitated.
+If you have been deemed their health care proxy, that document goes into effect if your parent cannot make decisions regarding their care, and you become the decision maker.

 But if your parent is incapacitated, there will still be financial matters that need to be taken care of.
 This is where your power of attorney comes into play.
-With a power of attorney, you will be able to manage your parent’s finances, sell property, and pay medical bills while they cannot do so themselves.
+With a power of attorney, you can manage your parent’s finances, sell property, and pay medical bills while they cannot do so themselves.

 What Happens if You Don’t Set Them Up in Advance

-The problem is that if your parent has not signed a health care proxy and/or power of attorney document, the process of transferring these responsibilities to you will be time-consuming and expensive.
-You will need to legally file for guardianship and/or conservatorship, which means hiring an attorney, going to court, and making your family’s private business public.
-This can make an already stressful time even more upsetting, and the process of filing for guardianship and/or conservatorship is much more expensive than it is to simply file health care proxy and power of attorney documents in advance.
+If your parent has not signed a health care proxy and/or power of attorney document, transferring these responsibilities to you will be time-consuming and expensive.
+You must legally file for guardianship and/or conservatorship, which means hiring an attorney, going to court, and publicizing your family’s private business.
+This can make an already stressful time even more upsetting, and filing for guardianship and/or conservatorship is much more expensive than filing health care proxy and power of attorney documents in advance.

 When Should a Parent File Health Care Proxy and Power of Attorney Documents?

 The short answer?
 Immediately.
-It is never too early to execute these documents, especially since you never know what could happen tomorrow.
-In fact, when your parent files these documents, you may want to consider filing the same documents of your own.
-Remember, a health care proxy does not go into effect unless you are incapacitated, and a power of attorney document can also be created so that it only takes effect when you’re incapacitated.
-It is far safer simpler to have these documents on file and to never need them than it is to file for guardianship because your parent never completed these documents.
+Executing these documents is never too early, especially since you never know what could happen tomorrow.
+When your parent files these documents, you may want to consider filing the same documents.
+Remember, a healthcare proxy does not go into effect unless you are incapacitated, and a power of attorney document can also be created so that it only takes effect when you’re incapacitated.
+Having these documents on file and never needing them is far safer and simpler than filing them for guardianship because your parent never completed them.

 Can You File DIY Health Care Proxy and Power of Attorney Forms On Your Own?

-Companies such as Legal Zoom and even doctor’s offices offer health care proxy forms and templates, but some of the forms are lacking and can be virtually ineffective.
-They also aren’t state-specific, and some states, including Massachusetts, have very strict laws that a form must accommodate in order to be effective.
+Companies such as Legal Zoom and doctor’s offices offer healthcare proxy forms and templates, but some are lacking and can be virtually ineffective.
+They also aren’t state-specific, and some states, including Massachusetts, have stringent laws that a form must accommodate to be effective.

 You don’t want to rely on a form only to discover that it doesn’t cover what you need.
 It is a far better option to work with an elder care lawyer so you know that you have filed the correct documents and that they cover everything you might need in an emergency.